Package 'Kifidi'

 xlab_custom

 Custom label for the x-axis.
-Default is "Groups".
+Defaults to "Groups".

 ylab_custom

 Custom label for the y-axis.
-Default is "Mean".
+Defaults to "Mean".

 ann

-Logical value indicating whether to draw annotations on the plot.
+Logical indicating whether to draw axis labels and titles.
 Default is TRUE.

 xlim